Mike Mikulak

-Michael Nicholas "Iron Mike" Mikulak (December 2, 1912 – June 4, 1999) was an American football fullback who played three seasons in the National Football League.
+Michael Nicholas "Iron Mike" Mikulak (December 2, 1912 – June 4, 1999) was an American football fullback who played three seasons in the National Football League (NFL) after starring collegiately for three years playing for the University of Oregon.

+After his career in football, Mikulak became a career officer in the United States Army and later the United States Air Force, serving during World War II as the chief of military security in Casablanca and Rabat Morocco, Naples, Italy, and Southern France.

+Biography

-High school and college career
+High school and college athletics

-Born in Minneapolis, Minnesota, Mikulak graduated from Edison High School in 1930.
-He attended the University of Oregon.
-Though originally a defensive player, Mikulak became Oregon's starting fullback and helped lead the Ducks to a 4–1 Pacific Coast Conference record in 1933, tying them with Stanford for the conference championship.
+Born in Minneapolis, Minnesota, Mikulak graduated from Edison High School in 1930, where he was named to All-City teams in football, baseball, and basketball as a senior.

+He attended the University of Oregon in Eugene.
+Mikulak became Oregon's starting fullback and helped lead the Ducks to a 4–1 Pacific Coast Conference record in 1933, tying them with Stanford for the conference championship.
 (Stanford, however, received the bid to the 1934 Rose Bowl due to its victory over USC, the only team to beat the Ducks that year.)
-Mikulak was a two-time all-Pacific Coast Conference selection, and was a consensus All-American in 1933.
+Mikulak was a two-time all-Pacific Coast Conference selection, and was a second-team All-American in 1933.

 Mikulak earned the nickname "Iron Mike" because he wore an aluminum chest protector to protect a protruding sternum.

 NFL career

 Mikulak signed with the Chicago Cardinals in 1934.
 He played three seasons in the NFL, quickly earning a reputation as a bruising fullback, and was named to the All-Pro team in his second season.
 Following the 1936 season, Mikulak retired from professional football and returned to the University of Oregon to become the backfield coach on his old team, and to complete his degree.